JayeHicks/SystemLoggingAWSserverless/README.md

   * Required
   * A unique identifier enabling you to pinpoint, within the Python module, where a given system logging message was generated.
 I find that unique, positive integers work well
   * Absolutely essential when submitting certain types of system log messages
-    * The system log messages submitted does not have a string value for Message Text.
-The only thing supplied is a Python run-time exception object which makes it hard to figure out exactly which specific sys_log() call, that only supplies a Python run-time exception object, generated the message
+    * The system log messages submitted does not contain a literal string value for Message Text.
+The only thing supplied is a Python run-time exception object which makes it hard to figure out exactly which specific sys_log() call generated the message
-    * There are multiple system log message submissions that supply an identical, a very similar, Message Text (or Python run-time exception object)
+    * There are multiple system log message submissions that supply an identical, a very similar, literal text string for Message Text
+    * Two or more points in the source code can generate a system log message submission with the exact same Python run-time exception.
-    * The system log messages submitted uses a variable, instead of a literal string, to pass along a value for Message Text.
-In this case you wont a literal string in the source code; the error message will be contained by the variable (e.g., importing errors/issues from an external module such as send_alerts)
+    * The source code that submits a system log message a variable, instead of a literal string, to pass along a string value for Message Text.
+In this case you won’t see any literal string in the source code corresponding to the log message in the database
-  * Take great care not to duplicate these identifiers that you use for the locator value.
+  * Take great care not to duplicate the values you use for individual the Locator parameter in a system logging submission.
 Any modern text editing tool can help you easily determine if you have any duplicate locators in your module.
   * I suggest using a special identifier notation in cases where error messages originate outside of the immediate module (e.g., from a send_alerts() object created within the Python module).
 * Message Level
   * Required
   * The severity level for the message.
-The default severity continuum is “INFO”, “WARN”, “ALARM”, “ERROR.”
+The default severity continuum is “INFO”, “WARN”, “ALARM”, and “ERROR”
   * You are free to completely customize the number, name, and meaning of sub categories for the system logging message categories
 * Message Text
   * Can be literal text string, an empty string, None, or a variable containing a string.
   * Will be concatenated in front of the textual representation of the Python run-time exception (if one is supplied)
 * Python Run-Time Exception Object
-  * Can by a run-time Python exception object, empty string, or None
+  * Can be a run-time Python exception object, empty string, or None
   * Textual representation of the Python run-time exception, if supplied, will be concatenated after the Message Text parameter (if supplied).

 In order to use sys_log() within a Python module, the following must occur and occur in the following order.